swapUniba/Deep_CBRS_Amar_Renaissance/embeddings/README.md

 Each graph embedding file is named as "{_D_}{_M_}.json", where _D_ denots the size of the embeddings (e.g. 768), and _M_ denotes the Knowledge Graph Embeedings (KGE) model used (e.g. TransD).
-Note that graph embeddings are obtained by relying on the user-item and user-item-properties graph.
+Note that graph embeddings are obtained by relying on the user-item (or user-item-properties) graph.
 Movielens-1M graph embeddings can be downloaded as:

     dvc pull embeddings/user-item